solidusio/solidus_paypal_braintree/README.md

 ```

 ### PayPal financing options
 When using 'checkout' `paypal flow` and not 'vault'.
-Your customers can have different finance such as
+Your customers can have different finance options such as
 - paylater
 - Venmo

-#### Venmo
+#### PayPal Venmo
 Venmo is currently available to US merchants and buyers.
 There are also other [prequisites](https://developer.paypal.com/docs/business/checkout/pay-with-venmo/#eligibility).

-To enable Venmo be sure to have it enabled in your [Braintree account](https://developer.paypal.com/braintree/articles/guides/payment-methods/venmo#setup)

 By default, the extension and Braintree will try to render a Venmo button to buyers when prequisites are met and you have enabled it in your Braintree account).